ytorg/Yotter/SELF-HOSTING.md

 * `sudo apt-get -y install mysql-server supervisor nginx git`

 > When installing MySQL-server it will prompt for a root password.
+This is the password for the root user of MySQL.
 Set up a password of your like, this will be the MySQL databases master password and will be required later, so don't forget it!

 If after the MySQL-server installation you have not been prompted to create a password for the `root` user, run `sudo mysql_secure_installation`